cloud-agnost/agnost-website/blog/2023-07-14-what-you-can-build-with-agnost.md

 ## Introducing Agnost

-Welcome to the world of Agnost, an open-source Kubernetes development platform that has been transforming the tech industry.
+Welcome to the world of Agnost, an open-source Kubernetes development platform.
 It is a developer's paradise; a playground where ideas come alive and transform into reality in mere minutes.

 This comprehensive guide is designed to take you on a journey through the wonderland of Agnost.
 Whether you're a seasoned developer or just starting, our